JoannaYe51/CS4261-PA1/README.md

 ## Features

-- **SwiftUI App**: A simple UI for managing user registration and login.
+- **SwiftUI App**: A simple UI for managing user registration and login, and help user spliting their bills.
 - **Node.js Backend**: Provides API endpoints for user authentication with MongoDB.
 - **JWT Authentication**: JSON Web Tokens used for secure authentication.